ghulamalirasuli/ghulamalirasuli/README.md

 ## 📌 About

 I build web applications end to end — from booking flows and CVs to travel and portfolio sites.
-Most of my work centers on PHP, and I enjoy turning practical, everyday problems into clean, working products.
+Most of my work centers on PHP (Laravel), and I enjoy turning practical, everyday problems into clean, working products.

 <table>